bucs110/final-project-fall20-ravioli/README.md

         * ![class diagram](assets/class_diagram.jpg)
 * Classes
     * Character- This is the knight player that the user controls.
 It can move around, get hit by an enemy and lose health, get knocked back after being hit, and attack an enemy.
     * Enemy- This creates the different kinds of enemies that the character fights.
 There are roamer enemies, enemies that move horizontally, and enemies that follow the knight.
-The enemies can change direction, lose health after being hit, knock back the knight after hitting the knight
+The enemies can change direction, lose health after being hit, and knock back the knight after hitting the knight.
     * Melee- This creates the sword weapon which deals melee damage to the enemies (not currently in use- left in for potential future repurpose).
     * Button- This creates a button that can be clicked and toggled after being clicked.
     * Merchant- This is a seller that the knight can buy upgrades from.